hsemple/QGIS_Tutorials/source/launch_qgis.rst

    :alt: Zoom in Tools

-3. To zoom out, firs clik on the Zoom out button, then click on any spot on the map.
-The map will zoom out, centered on the selected point.
+3. To zoom out, first click on the Zoom out button, then click on any spot on the map.
+The map will zoom out but centered on the selected point.

 4. QGIS also has several other zoom tools (See illustration below).
 Please click on these tools and note their effect.
 The Zoom to Layer tool is particularly important.
 If you zoomed in or zoomed out too much and want to quickly return to the original extent of the map, then click on the the Zoom to Layer tool.